-1. Analyze the job requirements and identify essential and non-essential job functions.

-A job function may be considered essential for any of several reasons, including but not limited to:

-- a.
-The function may be essential if the job exists to perform that function. - b.
-The function may be essential because of the limited number of employees available to perform the function, or among whom the function can be distributed. - c.
+- 1. Analyze the job requirements and identify essential and non-essential job functions. - A job function may be considered essential for any of several reasons, including but not limited to: - a.
+The function may be essential if the job exists to perform that function.
+For example, for a position as a proofreader, the ability to read documents accurately is an essential function because that is the reason the position exists. - b.
+Additionally, a job The function may be essential because of the limited number of employees available to perform the function, or among whom the function can be distributed. - c.
 The function may be highly specialized so that the employee in the position is hired or retained for the employee's expertise or ability to perform the particular function. - 2.
-Identify the employee's job-related functional limitations by consulting with the employee and by reviewing documentation related to the employee's functional limitations. - If the University requests information regarding the employee's functional limitations, the University will provide a current job description and/or other documentation that outlines essential and non-essential job functions, which the health care provider can reference when evaluating the employee's functional capabilities and limitations.
-The job description and/or other documentation may also enable the health care provider to suggest possible accommodations for the University to consider. - 3.
-Identify possible reasonable accommodations.
+Identify the employee's job-related functional limitations by consulting with the employee and by reviewing documentation related to the employee'sed functional limitations.

+The employee and his or her health care provider must provide documented information concerning the employee's work restrictions.
+If the University requests information regarding the employee's functional limitations, the University will provide a.-A current job description and/or other documentation that outlines essential and non-essential job functions, which must be used by the health care provider can reference when evaluating the employee's to determine functional capabilities and limitations.
+The job description and/or other documentation may also enable the health care provider to suggest possible accommodations-information and as a basis for recommendations for the University to consider.

+3. Identify possible reasonable accommodations.

-A reasonable accommodation enables an employee to perform the essential functions of the job effectively.
+Generally, Aa reasonable accommodation is one that effectively enables an employee to perform the essential functions of the job effectively.
 The University and the employee should work together to identify possible reasonable accommodations.
 The University will consider possible accommodations suggested by the employee in addition to those identified by the University.
 Examples include, but are not limited to:

 - job restructuring (e.g. transfer of non-essential job functions to another employee);

 - ergonomic adjustments;

 - modification of work tools or equipment;

 - assistive devices;

 - modification of existing facilities;

-- time off for medical visits;
+- time off for medical visits:

+- modification of work tools or equipment

 - modified work schedule; and

 - leaves of absence for treatment and/or recovery.

+- assistive devices: and

+- modification of existing facilities.

-When the interactive process has resulted in a determination that the employee with a disability cannot be reasonably accommodated in the current position absent undue hardship but the employee may be able to perform the essential functions of another University position, with or without reasonable accommodation, and the employee is interested in reassignment, the University will consider reassignment to a suitable vacant or soon to be vacant position, per Section III.D.
+When the interactive process has resulted in a determination that the employee with a disability cannot be reasonably accommodated in the current position absent undue hardship but the employee may be able to perform the essential functions of another University position, with or without reasonable accommodation, and the employee is interested in reassignment, the University will consider other accommodations are not effective, reassignment to a suitable n active, vacant or soon to be vacant position, per Section III.D. for which the employee is qualified with or without accommodations, may be required.